 New Virtual Issue

-View the 2015 virtual issue, The Promise and Pathos of Law, on the new journal homepage in AnthroSource 2.0 here.
+View the 2016 virtual issue, Anthropology of Human Rights, on the new journal homepage in AnthroSource 2.0 here.

 PoLAR has been accepted into the Social Science Citation Index!

 The current issue of Political and Legal Anthropology features a symposium, "Imagining Corporate Personhood," organized and guest-edited by Peter Benson and Stuart Kirsch.
 Click here for Kirsch's introductory article.

 Online Book Reviews

 We are pleased to announce the Political and Legal Anthropology Review's second Online Book Review Issue, a supplemental issue for Fall 2014.
 The 2014 Online Book Review Issue contains 19 open-access reviews, which can be downloaded individually or as a collection by clicking here.